ZEPBOUND- tirzepatide injection, solution

 Rapid improvement in glucose control has been associated with a temporary worsening of diabetic retinopathy.
 Tirzepatide has not been studied in patients with non-proliferative diabetic retinopathy requiring acute therapy, proliferative diabetic retinopathy, or diabetic macular edema.
 Patients with a history of diabetic retinopathy should be monitored for progression of diabetic retinopathy.

-Suicidal behavior and ideation have been reported in clinical trials with other chronic weight management products.
+Suicidal behavior and ideation have been reported in clinical trials with other weight management products.
 Monitor patients treated with ZEPBOUND for the emergence or worsening of depression, suicidal thoughts or behaviors, and/or any unusual changes in mood or behavior.
 Discontinue ZEPBOUND in patients who experience suicidal thoughts or behaviors.
 Avoid ZEPBOUND in patients with a history of suicidal attempts or active suicidal ideation.

 The following serious adverse reactions are described below or elsewhere in the prescribing information: